protevus/platform/incubation/reflection/doc/index.md

 # Platform Reflection Documentation

 ## Overview
-Platform Reflection is a modern reflection system for Dart that provides runtime type introspection and manipulation capabilities across all platforms.
+Platform Reflection is a modern reflection system for Dart that provides runtime type introspection and manipulation capabilities across all platforms, including VM, Web, and Flutter.

 ## Documentation Structure